-You'll love this easy recipe for chewy Texas Pecan Pralines!
-These are creamy and gooey, just like the one's you'll get at Lamme's Candies™ in Austin, Texas.
+You’ll love this interediate-level recipe for chewy Texas Pecan Pralines!
+These are creamy and gooey, just like the one’s you’ll get at Lamme’s Candies™ in Austin, Texas.

 And there's no baking involved.

-Making homemade pecan pralines is easy as making microwave peanut brittle or homemade marshmallows!
+Making homemade pecan pralines is as fun as making microwave peanut brittle or homemade marshmallows!

 What is a praline?